 Maximum Unit Load

-The maximum number of units in which undergraduate students in good academic standing may enroll depends on the registration period:
+The maximum academic load of enrolled units for students in good academic standing is:

-- Students enrolled in certain cohort programs are exempt from these unit limit restrictions.
+- Students enrolled in certain cohort programs may be exempt from these unit limit restrictions.

 - Students on academic probation may only enroll in 13 units.
 Undergraduate students readmitted under Academic Performance Agreement may only enroll in 13 units.